brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 <center>Fig. 5.1.
 Shaft subject to torques and a section plane at C</center>

-The free-body diagram of portion $BC​$ of the shaft must include the elementary shearing forces $d\mathbf{F}​$, which are perpendicular to the radius of the shaft.
-These arise from the torque that portion $AC​$ exerts on $BC​$ as the shaft is twisted [Fig. 5.2.a].
-The conditions of equilibrium for BC require that the system of these forces be equivalent to an internal torque T, as well as equal and opposite to $\mathbf{T'}​$ [Fig. 5.2.b].
+The free-body diagram of portion $BC$ of the shaft must include the elementary shearing forces $d\mathbf{F}$, which are perpendicular to the radius of the shaft.
+These arise from the torque that portion $AC$ exerts on $BC$ as the shaft is twisted [Fig. 5.2.a].
+The conditions of equilibrium for BC require that the system of these forces be equivalent to an internal torque T, as well as equal and opposite to $\mathbf{T'}$ [Fig. 5.2.b].

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_46.JPG)